earlred/negative-keywords-json/README.md

 negative-keywords-json
 ======================

-List of negative keywords in JSON format.
+List of 4783 negative keywords in JSON format.

+If you use this list, please cite one of the following two papers:

    Minqing Hu and Bing Liu.
 "Mining and Summarizing Customer Reviews."
        Proceedings of the ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD-2004), Aug 22-25, 2004, Seattle, Washington, USA,

    Bing Liu, Minqing Hu and Junsheng Cheng.
 "Opinion Observer: Analyzing
        and Comparing Opinions on the Web."
 Proceedings of the 14th International World Wide Web conference (WWW-2005), May 10-14,